BXC Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Management clarified that the growth in engineered wood products (EWP) was driven by specific strategic initiatives rather than restocking by customers.
+• Management emphasized that volume growth in specialty products was driven by specific strategic initiatives rather than restocking.

-• The acquisition of Distero is seen as a positive contributor to the specialty mix-shift strategy, providing strong EBITDA and stable margins.
+• The acquisition of Distero is viewed positively, supporting the specialty mix-shift strategy.

-• There are ongoing challenges in passing through supplier price increases to customers, with over 40 vendors implementing multiple price hikes.
+• There are ongoing challenges with passing supplier price increases onto customers, with over 40 vendors raising prices.

-• The company remains committed to disciplined capital allocation, balancing share repurchases with potential inorganic growth opportunities.
+• Management remains committed to balancing share repurchases with potential inorganic growth opportunities, maintaining a disciplined approach to capital allocation.